 Open access to your own datasets using the FREE Placekey API.

 SafeGraph curates thousands of distinct brands with more added every month.
 These are chains of commercial POIs that represent major brands around the world (McDonald's, AMC, Macy's, Chevrolet, Whole Foods Market, etc.).
+But they can also reflect regional brands that may only have a handful of locations, as long as they are operating under a common logo or store banner.

 Note that ~80% of POIs have no brand associated as they are single commercial locations (local restaurants, museums, etc.).
 SafeGraph is continually improving the fill rate of brands with each release - please contact us if you notice a missing brand.